 Global Center for Environmental Legal Studies

 Students working with GCELS actively participate in these projects, assisting with researching, editing, and drafting important publications.
+GCELS also holds periodic national and international symposia and conferences, which Pace Law students assist in organizing and directing, including a symposium to launch an international environmental judicial institute.
 GCELS also works closely with other centers within the Haub Environmental Law Program, including the Environmental Litigation Clinic, the Energy and Climate Center, the Land Use Law Center, and the Kheel Center for the Resolution of Environmental Interest Disputes.